strauchlab/iNNterfaceDesign/README.md

 2. PyRosetta;
 3. Tensorflow.

 A manual to the program can be found here, in "Manual.docx" file.
+The manual contains instractions for both iNNterfaceDesign as a whole and PepSep methods only separate;y.